Back to California

 Certificate

-A document that shows a doctor is allowed to practice medicine.
+A document that shows a doctor has the right to practice medicine.

 Class Action Settlement Payment